ef-gy/fortuned/README.md

 A hosted version of this API is available at https://api.ef.gy/fortune, and the examples here will refer to that base URL.

+The API server is also available through a Tor Hidden Service at http://664ov6iyvgpe63xn.onion/fortune - if you wish to use this service instead of the regular one, just change the URLs below accordingly.
+This means your `curl` programme needs to be set up for Tor access, of course.

 ### GET /fortune

 The `/fortune` endpoint looks up a random fortune cookie and returns it as the